 ARB 153.
 Intermediate Arabic I. (4 h)

-Review of grammar and focus on the acquisition of more complex grammatical structures, vocabulary building, and expansion of reading, writing, and listening skills in Modern Standard Arabic.
-P-Arabic 112.
+Review of grammar and focus on the acquisition of more complex grammatical structures, vocabulary building, and expansion of reading, writing, listening, and speaking skills in Modern Standard Arabic.
+P-ARB 112.

 ARB 201.
 Intermediate Arabic II.
 (3 h)